Low SAT or ACT Test Scores? You Still Have College Options

 - If your scores don’t qualify you for the 4-year college or university of your dreams, consider a career college, community college or distance learning program.
 Schools that offer associates degrees and online degrees generally do not require standardized test scores.
 A degree from these schools can be sufficient for employment in many careers you may be considering.
 Alternatively, you can transfer from one of these schools to a traditional college to pursue your bachelors degree.

 - Take your SAT or ACT early in your junior year to give yourself time to study and retake the test later in the year or during your senior year.
-For help improving your SAT or ACT scores check out prep courses, such as at Revolution Prep.
+For help improving your SAT or ACT scores check out prep courses available during the summer, on weekends and online.

 - If you are accepted to a college that does not require an SAT or ACT, the college may have you take math and English placement exams when you arrive on campus.